-In order to manage the risk of failing to meet customers' climate requirements, the company has included "Technology Offer with Impact" as a key pillar of its Sustainability Master Plan, in line with the Sustainability Policy objective of "promote technology with impact on sustainable development".
+In order to manage the risk of failing to meet customers' climate requirements, the company has included Responsible Products & Services as a key pillar of its ESG Plan, in line with the Sustainability Policy objective of "promote technology with impact on sustainable development".
 This pillar aims to give visibility to the company's products and services that contribute to mitigating and combating Climate Change, and also to create a new range of services that contribute to the sustainability of Indra's customers.

-In addition, the stakeholder relations pillar also aims to strengthen the dialogue that the company establishes with its customers in order to identify the main priority areas and requirements in terms of sustainability.
+In addition, the Employees, clients & other stakeholders pillar also aims to strengthen the dialogue that the company establishes with its customers in order to identify the main priority areas and requirements in terms of sustainability.
 In this context, the annual customer satisfaction survey includes an assessment of the importance that customers attach to climate-related issues, such as carbon footprint or energy efficiency, in their relationship with Indra.